SwiftOnSecurity/sysmon-config/README.md

 This is a Microsoft Sysinternals Sysmon configuration file template with default high-quality event tracing.

-Should serve as a great starting point to tune Sysmon for your environment - implement it on test systems and add entries to screen out uninteresting events.
-Should give you an idea of what's possible for Sysmon.
-It demonstrates a lot of what I wish I knew when I began in 2014.
+This should function as a great starting point for system monitoring in a self-contained packaged.
+The configuration and results should give you a good idea of what's possible for Sysmon.

 Because virtually every line is commented and sections are marked with explanations, it should also function as a tutorial for Sysmon and a guide to critical monitoring areas in Windows systems.
+It demonstrates a lot of what I wish I knew when I began with Sysmon in 2014.

-Pull requests are welcome, new additions will be credited in-line or on Git.
+Pull requests and issue tickets are welcome, and new additions will be credited in-line or on Git.

 Note: Exact syntax and filtering choices are deliberate to catch appropriate entries and to have as little performance impact as possible.
 Sysmon's filtering abilities are different than the built-in Windows auditing features, so often a different approach is taken than the normal static listing of every possible important area.

+You can contact @SwiftOnSecurity on Twitter for any urgent questions or issues.

 ## Use ##
 ### Install ###